AshyPC/Replant/README.md

 non-trivial criteria, this means pinning down some measurable result which will be taken as an indication of a hard-to-measure goal.

-Lack of connection with church purpose
+Lack of connection with church mission
 --------------------------------------

-The goal of a church is salvation, sanctification, education, etc. Nothing in a seating plan has any direct impact on this, and the justifications must demonstrate indirect impact.
+Nothing in a seating plan has any direct impact on the church mission as listed above, and the justifications must demonstrate indirect impact.

 Core change vs trappings
 ------------------------